mremallin/christmas_tree/README.md

 Build/Install
 -------------
-Run 'make' and then './christmas_tree'
+Run 'make' and then './christmas_tree'.

+Press 'q' to quit.

 Notes
 -----